-Your data is processed within BU when we process any application you make for a BU parking permit.
 A third-party provider (currently UKCPM) carries out monitoring and enforcement of the terms and conditions of use of BU car parks.
 UKCPM uses Automatic Number Plate Recognition (ANPR) technology for this purpose.
 Separate privacy information about this processing is provided on the signs in BU car parks and when you make any application for a BU parking permit.

 - Timetabling of classes.
 We use student personal data to produce individualised student timetable information.
 This involves processing student names, ID numbers, contact details and module choices.

 - If you make a room booking at BU we will use your BU email contact details to send a confirmation email to you and to contact you if any issues arise in relation to your booking.

 - We use your contact details to let you know of any issues affecting access to or safety on the campus

 - Necessary for the performance of a task carried out in the public interest, i.e. operation of BU as a university in a safe, secure and efficient environment or prevention and detection of crime